xBimTeam/XbimWebUI/resources/tutorials/4_Building_seen_from_everywhere.md

 Live example [here](4_Building_seen_from_everywhere.live.html)
 ------------

-In this tutorial we will explore xViewer's navigation, clipping and hiding.
+In this tutorial we will explore Viewer's navigation, clipping and hiding.
 This should be enough to enable user to inspect the building inside out with all the zooming, panning, orbiting and hiding of possible obstacles.
 You can see full live example [here](4_Building_seen_from_everywhere.live.html).